Your AccountRegisterSign In

-After hydrodynamic focusing, each particle passes through one or more beams of light.
-Light scattering or fluorescence (FL) emission (if the particle is labeled with a fluorophore) provides information about the particle’s properties.
-Lasers are the most commonly used light sources in modern flow cytometry.
+After hydrodynamic focusing, each particle passes through one or more beams of focused light.
+Light scattering or fluorescence emission (from autofluorescence or if the particle is labeled with a fluorophore) provides information about the particle’s properties.
+Lasers are the most commonly used light sources in flow cytometry.

-Lasers produce a single wavelength of light (a laser line) at one or more discrete frequencies (coherent light).
-They are available at different wavelengths ranging from ultraviolet to far red and have a variable range of power levels (photon output/time).
+Lasers produce a single wavelength of light (a laser line) at a specific frequency.
+They are available at different wavelengths ranging from ultraviolet to far red and have a variable range of power levels (photon output/time typically specified in mW).

-Light measured at an approximately 90° angle to the excitation line is called side scatter (SSC).
-The SSC channel provides information about the relative complexity (for example, granularity and internal structures) of a cell or particle; however as with forward scatter this can depend on various factors.
-Both FSC and SSC are unique for every particle, and a combination of the two may be used to roughly differentiate cell types in a heterogeneous sample such as blood.
+Light measured at a 90o angle to the excitation line is called side scatter (SSC).
+The SSC can provide information about the relative complexity (for example, granularity and internal structures) of a cell or particle; however as with forward scatter this can depend on various factors.
+Both FSC and SSC are unique for every particle and a combination of the two may be used to roughly differentiate cell types in a heterogeneous population such as blood.
 However, this depends on the sample type and the quality of sample preparation, so fluorescent labeling is generally required to obtain more detailed information.

 Fluorescence measurements taken at different wavelengths can provide quantitative and qualitative data about fluorophore-labeled cell surface receptors or intracellular molecules such as DNA and cytokines.
-Flow cytometers use separate channels and detectors to detect light emitted.
-The number of detectors will vary according to the instrument and its manufacturer.
-Detectors are either silicon photodiodes or photomultiplier tubes.
-Historically, silicon photodiodes were used to measure forward scatter for strong signals.
-More commonly now, PMTs are used even in the FSC channel.
-PMTs are more sensitive detectors and are ideal for scatter and fluorescence readings.
+Most flow cytometers use separate channels and detectors to detect emitted light, the number of which vary according to the instrument and the manufacturer.
+Detectors are either photomultiplier tubes or avalanche photodiodes (APD).
+PMTs are the most commonly used detectors.

-The specificity of detection is controlled by optical filters, which block certain wavelengths while transmitting (passing) others.
+The specificity of detection is controlled by optical filters, which block certain wavelengths whilst transmitting (passing) others.
 There are three major filter types.
-Long pass filters allow light through above a cutoff wavelength, short pass filters permit light below a cutoff wavelength, and band pass filters transmit light within a specified narrow range of wavelengths (termed a band width).
-All these filters block light by phased reflection allowing certain light to pass through and interfering with other wavelengths (Figure 2).
+Long pass filters allow light through above a cutoff wavelength; short pass filters permit light below a certain wavelength and band pass filters transmit light within a specified narrow range of wavelengths (termed a band width).
+These dichroic filters can block light by phased reflection allowing certain light to pass through and interfering with other wavelengths (Figure 2).